 Students seeking to take additional lessons outside of their major/ department, can request Non-Major Lessons (secondary lessons) for a fee.
 Full time non-major lessons are 14 one-hour lessons in a semester for an additional \$4000.
-Half time non-major lessons are 7 onehour lessons in a semester for an additional \$2000.
-A student must first receive approval from the requested teacher and their department chair.
-Then the student can email their intent to provost@ msmnyc.edu.
-Once approved, the official form will be sent to the student, requested teacher, Department Chair, and the Provost for signatures (in that order).
+Half time non-major lessons are 7 one-hour lessons in a semester for an additional \$2000.
+A student must first receive approval from the requested teacher and their division dean.
+Then the student can email their intent to provost@msmnyc.edu.
+Once approved, the official form will be sent to the student, requested teacher, division dean, and the Dean of Academic Affairs for signatures (in that order).

 Once all required signatures are received, a copy of the form will be generated and emailed to all the signatories.
-The Registrar's Office will also receive a copy to place in the student's file and

-Student Accounts will updated to process the required fee.
+The Registrar's Office will also receive a copy to place in the student's file and Student Accounts will updated to process the required fee.